Integrated research to deliver scientific, cultural and social impact in food security and health.

 Core Strategic Programme Leadership.

-The overall strategic programme is led by Professor Federica Di Palma, Director of Science.
+The overall strategic programme is led by the Institute's Director, Prof. Neil Hall.
 Each of the three sub-programmes and the EI component of the cross-institute programme are led by members of our science faculty.

 Overall Strategic Programme